 The enhanced Ontario NHR may allow a person that purchases a new or substantially renovated residential complex that is a “single-unit residential complex” or a “residential condominium unit”, in respect of which construction or substantial renovation began on or before March 31, 2026, to recover up to $80,000 of the provincial portion of the HST paid in respect the purchase.

-As is the case with Ontario's existing NRRPR, a “single-unit residential complex” would generally include a detached or semi-detached single unit house, a duplex, a townhouse or a rowhouse.
+As is the case with Ontario's NRRPR, a “single-unit residential complex” generally includes a detached or semi-detached single unit house, a duplex, a townhouse or a rowhouse.

-If the purchaser would otherwise qualify for Ontario's existing NRRPR in respect of a taxable supply by way of sale of a residential complex (other than a supply deemed under section 191 of the federal Excise Tax Act to have been made and received), the enhanced Ontario NRRPR would generally be available in respect of the residential complex if:
+If the purchaser otherwise qualifies for Ontario's NRRPR in respect of a taxable supply by way of sale of a residential complex (other than a supply deemed under section 191 of the federal Excise Tax Act to have been made and received), the enhanced Ontario NRRPR is generally available in respect of the residential complex if:

 • the residential complex is a “single-unit residential complex” or a “residential condominium unit”;